EpiModel/EpiModel/README.md

 #### Funding
-Development of this software has been supported by the following grants:
+Development of this software has been supported by the following grants from the National Institutes of Health (NIH) and Centers for Disease Control and Prevention (CDC):

 * [NIH R01HD68395](https://projectreporter.nih.gov/project_info_description.cfm?aid=8841605)
 * [NIH R21HD075662](https://projectreporter.nih.gov/project_info_description.cfm?aid=8601779)